barrecan/FAB-Printable-Labels/README.md

 # Flesh and Blood (FAB) Printable Labels
 Printable sheet for all Flesh and Blood (FAB) sets with logos.

-Rebuilt and updated MTG labels for card organization by set.
 This document is currently designed for Avery Easy Peel Address Labels (8.5in. x 11in.)

 - Print on Avery Address Labels
   - for inkjet printer [Avery 8460](https://amzn.to/3YvzlMS)